Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 As in Lemma \ref{large-volume} we write $Z_{\epsilon}(X,L) = r_{\epsilon}e^{i\phi_{\epsilon}},$ so that where we recall Here we have used our assumptions

 Our equation takes the form where explicitly and where $\alpha_1 = L^{n-1}.K_X$, $\alpha_2 = L^{n-2}.K_X^2$, $\alpha_3 = L^{n-3}.K_X^3 $, while

 The factor plays only a minor role in our expansion of $\Ima\left(\frac{\tilde Z_{\epsilon}(\omega)}{Z_{\epsilon}(X,L)}\right)$.
 Indeed, we will have good control over the leading order two terms in $\epsilon$, while the third order (for our rescaled equation) $\epsilon^2$ term will require the most care to manage.
 So we can ignore this factor in controlling the linearisation.
+In addition, all relevant terms below have a uniform factor of $L^n$ arising from the leading order term of the expansion $Z_{\epsilon}(X,L) = iL^n{\epsilon}^{-n}+\ldots$, and we also omit this uniform factor.
 Thus we need only understand the leading order three terms in the expansion of Recall that we have assumed $\theta_1=\theta_2=\theta_3=0$.

 We see that the leading order term is For the $\epsilon^{-n+2}$-term, we will for the moment only be interested in the degree six operator, which we see is given by For the $\epsilon^{-n+3}$-term, we see that the sixth order component is given by, for some topological constant $c$ In particular if $\Rea(\rho_{n-3})=0$, the first of these two terms vanishes.

 While we have considered $\omega$ rather than the approximate solution $\omega_{\epsilon} = \omega+i\ddbar \gamma_{\epsilon}$, essentially the same statements hold using $\omega_{\epsilon}$.
 If we write $\alpha_{j,\epsilon}$ for the coefficients of $\epsilon^j$ in $\tilde Z_{\epsilon}(\omega_{\epsilon})$, then we still have implying the linearisation has similar properties up to order $\epsilon^4$, but for example with the leading order term replaced with